Professional Education — On-Campus Courses

-Dr. Swann is currently focused on the modeling and analysis of problems and algorithms in logistics, transportation and supply chain management.
+Dr. Swann is the Harold R. and Mary Anne Nash Associate Professor in the School of Industrial and Systems Engineering.
+She is currently focused on the modeling and analysis of problems and algorithms in logistics, transportation and supply chain management.
 She has particular interests in developing and analyzing tools to manage demand, such as pricing, revenue management, or lead-time quotation, to increase the flexibility in the system and is currently doing work in humanitarian supply chains.
 Other research interests include applications of economics and optimization to healthcare policy.

 She was awarded an NSF CAREER grant in 2004, and recently, one of her papers was selected as a Finalist in the Shepherd award at the CDC.
 In 2002, she received the Doctoral Dissertation Award from the Council of Logistics Management and was a Finalist in the Dantzig Doctoral Dissertation Competition at INFORMS.
 In 2006 she was inducted into the Council of Outstanding Young Engineering Alumni of Georgia Tech.

-Dr. Özlem Ergun is an associate professor in the School of Industrial and Systems Engineering.
+Dr. Özlem Ergun is the Coca Cola Associate Professor in the School of Industrial and Systems Engineering.
 She holds a Ph.D. in Operations Research from the Massachusetts Institute of Technology.
 Professor Ergun's research focuses on the design and management of large-scale networks.
 Specifically, she studies logistics and communications networks that are dynamic, partially decentralized, and are used and operated by coordinating but selfish entities.
 Her main research contributions are the development of a set of new algorithmic and analytical tools and their applications to important real world problems.
 She is also a co-founder and co-director of the The Center for Health and Humanitarian Logistics at the Supply Chain and Logistics Institute.
 She teaches undergraduate and graduate courses in optimization and logistics.
 Dr. Ergun was awarded the NSF Career Award in 2003.

-Pinar Keskinocak is an associate professor in the School of Industrial and Systems Engineering, Associate Director of Research for the Health Systems Institute, and the co-director of the Center for Health and Humanitarian Logistics at Georgia Institute of Technology.
+Pinar Keskinocak is the Joseph C. Mello Professor in the School of Industrial and Systems Engineering, Associate Director of Research for the Health Systems Institute, and the co-director of the Center for Health and Humanitarian Logistics at Georgia Institute of Technology.
 She received B.S. and M.S. degrees in industrial engineering from Bilkent University in Ankara, Turkey, and a Ph.D. in operations research from Carnegie Mellon University.